Václav Svěrkoš

 Václav Svěrkoš ([ˈvaːtslaf ˈsvjɛrkoʃ]; born 1 November 1983) is a Czech former professional footballer who played as a striker.
 He was the opening scorer in the Euro 2008 tournament.
+Svěrkoš has played at professional football clubs in Germany, Austria, France and Greece, as well as the Czech Republic.

 Club career

 Czech First League

 Born in Třinec, Svěrkoš started his career at VP Frýdek-Místek.
 At the age of 14, he switched to Baník Ostrava, playing on U15 international for the Czech Republic already.
 Still eligible to feature for Baník's U19, Svěrkoš enjoyed his breakthrough in the Gambrinus liga, the best Czech division, for the Silesian city outfit after the departure of Milan Baroš.
 His record of 14 goals in just 26 first-team appearances for Ostrava and similar performances in the Czech Republic national under-21 football team got German club Borussia Mönchengladbach interested.
 Mönchengladbach had been unable to extend the half-a-season loan of Chelsea's Mikael Forssell, the team's top scorer in 2002–2003, in those times and regarded Svěrkoš a potential long-term replacement for the Finland international.